HarisIqbal88/PlotNeuralNet/README.md

 ## Python usage

+### Usage Case 1:

-First, create a new directory and a new Python file:
+1. First, create a new directory from the default folder of the project and a new Python file:

     $ mkdir my_project
     $ cd my_project
     vim my_arch.py

-Add the following code to your new file:
+2. Add the following code to your new file:

 ```python
 import sys